 As the Government continues the testing programme, high rises with cladding systems that fail the large-scale tests and haven’t yet been inspected will be visited by fire officers as a matter of urgency.

-We are also aware that two cladding systems have passed the large-scale fire safety tests.
+We are also aware that some cladding systems have passed the large-scale fire safety tests.
 More information regarding the tests and advice from the Expert Panel can be found on the DCLG website.

 GMFRS will continue to work with housing providers and local authorities to reassure residents living in high-rises across Greater Manchester by ensuring every high-rise is safe and receives the right fire safety advice.